Timsto/timsto.github.io/_pages/privacy.md

 The party responsible for this website (the “controller”) for purposes of data protection law is:

-- Tim Stock
+- Tim wolf
 - 42287 Wuppertal
 - Germany
-- email: tim.stock@kerncloud.net
+- email: tim.wolf@kerncloud.net

 ## II.
 The rights of users and data subjects
 With regard to the data processing to be described in more detail below, users and data subjects have the right